-The slaughter of horses for meat is not only inhumane, eating horsemeat poses serious health risks.
+The slaughter of equines for meat is not only inhumane, eating horsemeat poses serious health risks.
 Since U.S. horses are not intentionally raised for food, many are given a wide variety of drugs that make their meat unfit for human consumption.

 Horses sent to slaughter are typically transported in cramped, dangerous trailers.
 They cannot balance properly and they are denied food, water and rest.
 They are often seriously injured or die before arrival.